ADA Encourages Wearing Mouthguards During Recreational Activities

-CHICAGO, April 7, 2011 - As Spring gets into full swing, many people look forward to getting out and enjoying the sunshine.
-So when you suit up with your kneepads and wrist guards, don't forget your mouthguard too, according to the American Dental Association (ADA).
+CHICAGO, April 2, 2012 – Warm weather brings thoughts of long bike rides, rollerblading and skateboarding.
+Just as you would suit up in your helmet, kneepads and wrist guards, don’t forget your mouthguard too, according to the American Dental Association (ADA).

 National Facial Protection Month in April offers dental professionals the opportunity to encourage children and adults to use protective mouthguards during sports and certain recreational activities such as rollerblading and skateboarding.

 Mouthguards, which typically cover the upper teeth, can cushion a blow to the face, minimizing the risk of broken teeth and injuries to the soft tissues of the mouth, according to the ADA.
 A properly fitted mouthguard will stay in place and be easy for users to talk and breathe while wearing.